daice77/nfl_agent/README.md

 1. **API Keys**

+   - **OpenAI API Key**: Sign up for an OpenAI account and obtain an API key.
    - **Web Search Tool**: Sign up for the AI-powered search service (e.g., [Perplexity AI](https://www.perplexity.ai/)) and obtain an API key.
    - **Team Management Tool**: Ensure you have access to the CBS Sports API and obtain necessary credentials.